jill-break/DEM05-Big-Data-Module-Lab-1-TMDB-Movie-Data-Analysis-using-Spark/README.md

 ## Data

 - `data/raw/` — raw JSON responses from TMDB (not committed to git)
-- `data/processed/` — cleaned parquet/csv results used by analyses and visualizations
+- `data/processed/` — cleaned csv results used by analyses and visualizations

 ## Notebooks & Scripts